pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg sequence list: A list (or tuple) of page numbers (zero-based) to be included.
 Pages not in the list will be deleted (from memory) and become unavailable until the document is reopened. **Page numbers can occur multiple times and in any order:** the resulting document will reflect the list exactly as specified.

-      :rtype: int
-      :returns: Zero upon successful execution.
-All document information will be updated to reflect the new state of the document, like outlines, number and sequence of pages, etc. Changes become permanent only after saving the document.
-Incremental save is supported.

     .. method:: setMetadata(m)

       PDF only: Sets or updates the metadata of the document as specified in ``m``, a Python dictionary.
-As with method ``select()``, these changes become permanent only when you save the document.
+As with :meth:`Document.select`, these changes become permanent only when you save the document.
 Incremental save is supported.

       :arg dict m: A dictionary with the same keys as ``metadata`` (see below).
 All keys are optional.
-A PDF's format and encryption method cannot be set or changed, these keys therefore have no effect and will be ignored.
+A PDF's format and encryption method cannot be set or changed and will be ignored.
 If any value should not contain data, do not specify its key or set the value to ``None``.
 If you use ``m = {}`` all metadata information will be cleared to the string ``"none"``.
-If you want to selectively change only some values, modify a copy of ``doc.metadata`` and use it as the argument for this method.
+If you want to selectively change only some values, modify a copy of ``doc.metadata`` and use it as the argument.

-      :rtype: int
-      :returns: Zero upon successful execution and ``doc.metadata`` will be updated.

     .. method:: setToC(toc)